skylarweaver/front-end-afa/src/pages/about.md

 ---
 templateKey: about-page
-heading1: What is alopecia
+section1:
   description1: >-
+    A 501(c)(3) nonprofit organization serving the community of people affected by the autoimmune skin disease Alopecia.
+  heading1: Adventures for Alopecia
+section2:
+  heading1:
+    definition1: >
-  Alopecia areata is a common autoimmune skin disease, causing hair loss on the scalp, face and sometimes on other areas of the body.
+      Alopecia areata is a common autoimmune skin disease, causing hair loss on the scalp, face and sometimes the entire body.
 In fact, it affects as many as 6.8 million people in the U.S. with a lifetime risk of 2.1%.
-description2: >-
+  heading2:
+    definition2: >
-  People of all ages, both sexes, and all ethnic groups can develop alopecia areata.
+      People of all ages, both sexes and all ethnic groups can develop alopecia areata at any time.
 It often first appears during childhood and can be different for everyone who has it.
-citation: NAAF.org
-section2:
+  section: What is Alopecia?
+section3:
   heading1:
-    description: >-
-      Alopecia isn’t deadly, but it kills one’s confidence, perceived identity, and emotional well-being.
-With proper support, a positive outlook, and public acceptance, can you overcome this emotional pain.
-    title: Emotional pain is real
+    description: Men & women with Alopecia should feel comfortable without hair.
   heading2:
-    description: >-
-      2% of the population has alopecia.
-For every 100 people you know, odds are 2 of them have dealt with the disease whether they shared it with you or not.
-    title: No acceptable treatment
+    description: The public needs to be educated about Alopecia.
   heading3:
-    description: >-
-      The best treatments are far from good.
-From strong pills to steroidal injections, the current treatment options include side effects of rapid weight gain, sudden depression, etc.
-    title: It affects A LOT of people
-  section: Why this cause
-section3:
+    description: We need a treatment option that isn’t also detrimental to one’s health.
+  section: We believe in…
+section4:
   director1:
     description: >-
-      With long, blonde hair for most of his life, Skylar was first diagnosed with Alopecia when he was 16.
+      After having long, blonde hair throughout his youth, Skylar was first diagnosed with Alopecia when he was 16.
 Six months later, Skylar was completely bald.
-Today, Skylar is still definitely bald, but instead of rejecting his baldness, Skylar owns his identity as an alopecian.
-Now, Skylar is taking a hiatus as a softare engineer to help others do the same.
+Today, Skylar has Alopecia Universalis—the complete loss of hair on the body—but instead of rejecting his baldness, Skylar owns his identity as an alopecian.
+Now, Skylar is taking a hiatus from software engineering to help others alopecians own their identity as well.
     name: Skylar Weaver
   director2:
     description: >-
       Cras mattis consectetur purus sit amet fermentum.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Cras justo odio, dapibus ac facilisis in, egestas eget quam.
 Maecenas faucibus mollis interdum.
-    name: Kate Kaneko
-  director3:
-    description: >-
 Cras mattis consectetur purus sit amet fermentum.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Cras justo odio, dapibus ac facilisis in, egestas eget quam.
 Maecenas faucibus mollis interdum.
+    name: Kate Kaneko
+  director3:
     name: Aaron Skonecki
   director4:
-    description: >-
-      Cras mattis consectetur purus sit amet fermentum.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Cras justo odio, dapibus ac facilisis in, egestas eget quam.
-Maecenas faucibus mollis interdum.
     name: Weston Coward
   director5:
-    description: >-
-      Cras mattis consectetur purus sit amet fermentum.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Cras justo odio, dapibus ac facilisis in, egestas eget quam.
-Maecenas faucibus mollis interdum.
     name: Robert Rucks
-  section: The Board
+  section: Staff
 ---